 Despite the higher volume of meetings and emails, half of the workforce responds to chats within five minutes.

-With frantic workdays and the enormous expectations placed on virtual employees, it’s no wonder that burnout is on the rise.
+With frantic workdays and the enormous expectations placed on virtual employees, it’s no wonder burnout is rising.

 3. High call volumes and rude customers